GitTorre/CloudBedlamLinux/README.md

 Bandwidth Rate Limiting
 Latency

 For example, the below configuration XML sequentially runs (according to specified run order) a CPU pressure fault of 90% CPU utilization across all CPUs for 15 seconds, Memory pressure fault eating 90% of available memory for 15 seconds, and Network Latency emulation fault of 3000ms delay for 30 seconds for specified target endpoints.
 The experiment runs 2 times successively (Repeat=”1”).
-See Chaos.config for more info on available configuration settings.
-CloudBedlam will execute (and log) the orchestration of these chaos operations.
+See Chaos.config for more info on available configuration settings, including samples.
+CloudBedlam will execute (and log) the orchestration of these bedlam operations.
 You just need to modify some XML and then test away.
 Enjoy!
 <pre><code>
 &lt;ChaosConfiguration Orchestration="Sequential" Duration="60" RunDelay="0" Repeat="1"&gt;
 	&lt;CpuPressure RunOrder="0"&gt;